tedneward/Azgaarnoth/Classes/Wizard/Psionics.md

 ## Psionic Devotion
 *2nd-level Psionics feature*

-Starting at the 2nd level, your study of psionics begins to unleash your mind's potential.
-When you gain this feature, choose one of the following cantrips: friends, mage hand, or message.
+Your study of psionics begins to unleash your mind's potential.
+When you gain this feature, choose one of the following cantrips: *friends*, *mage hand*, or *message*.
 You learn that cantrip if you don't already know it, and it doesn't count against the number of wizard cantrips you know.

 While your psionic focus is on your person, you can cast the chosen cantrip as a bonus action, requiring no components, and with the modification listed below: